-PROJECT STATUS: Central Embarcadero Safety Project
+PROJECT STATUS: Central Embarcadero Quick-Build

 The Embarcadero Enhancement Program (EEP) seeks to improve safety, mobility, connectivity, and accessibility for all users of The Embarcadero, which serves as a major transit corridor, tourist destination, marine-oriented commercial district, and public recreation area.
-The Embarcadero is also a key route into San Francisco’s major business and cultural areas such as the Financial District, Fisherman’s Wharf, and Chinatown.
+The Embarcadero is also a key route into San Francisco’s major business and cultural sites such as the Financial District, Fisherman’s Wharf, and Chinatown.

 In partnership with the Port, the San Francisco Municipal Transportation Agency (SFMTA) has spent years engaging with stakeholder groups and the broader public to envision a better, safer Embarcadero.
 In 2018, this process culminated in a concept design that includes a new two-way protected bikeway and pedestrian safety improvements.
-In addition, the city began construction on three quick-build projects in late 2020 as part of Vision Zero to expedite safety and mobility improvements.
+In addition, the City began construction on three quick-build projects in late 2020 as part of Vision Zero to expedite safety and mobility improvements.

 The Embarcadero corridor (between Lombard and Townsend streets) is also on San Francisco’s Vision Zero High Injury Network (HIN), representing the 13% of city streets where 75% of the severe and fatal injuries occur.
 In the last five years, 174 reported severe injury collisions and two fatalities on the corridor (along with daily ‘near misses’ on the street and along the promenade).

 As the Embarcadero continues to evolve to fit the needs of the surrounding areas, so do the City’s values regarding transportation and safety.
-Busy sidewalks and streets with multiple uses create conflicts, discomfort, and challenges to implementing the city’s Vision Zero Strategy.
+Busy sidewalks and streets with multiple uses create conflicts, discomfort, and challenges in implementing the Vision Zero Strategy.
 With those values in mind, the Embarcadero Enhancement Program aims to:

 - Safety: Build a safer Embarcadero for all users